JDS Isoshio (SS-568): Construction and career

-On March 24, 1989, she was reclassified as the first training and experimental submarine of the Maritime Self-Defense Force, the ship registration number was changed to ATSS-8001, and it became a ship under the direct control of the 1st submarine group.
+On 24 March 1989, she was reclassified as first training and experimental submarine ATSS-8001, and became a ship under the direct control of the 1st submarine group.
 After the type change, she was slightly modified and used for education and training and experiments on various equipment.

 She was decommissioned on 25 March 1992.

 In early August 1994, she was used as a target for the new anti-submarine torpedo G-RX4 under development by the Technical Research and Development Institute off the coast of Izu Ōshima.
 In addition, in order to carry out the test in a submerged state, which is the first attempt by the Maritime Self-Defense Force, a remodeling work was carried out to install a float structure on the hull.